Ibrahim Ba

-Ibrahim "Ibou" Ba (born 12 January 1973) is a French former professional footballer who played as a right midfielder.
-Starting off his career with Le Havre in France in the early 1990s, he went on to represent clubs in Italy, England, Turkey, and Sweden before retiring at A.C.
-Milan in 2008.
+Ibrahim Ba (born 12 January 1973) is a French former professional footballer who played as a right midfielder.
+Starting off his career with Le Havre in France in the early 1990s, he went on to represent clubs in Italy, England, Turkey, and Sweden before retiring at AC Milan in 2008.
 A full international between 1997 and 1998, he won eight caps for the France national team and scored two goals.

 Career

 Early career

 Born in Senegal's capital, Dakar, Ibrahim Ngom Ba was not yet eighteen when, in 1991, he started playing for the French club Le Havre AC, where he spent five years.
 In 1996, he moved to fellow Ligue 1 outfit Bordeaux, reaching the final of the Coupe de la Ligue.

-A.C.
-Milan
+AC Milan

 In 1997, Ba transferred from FC Girondins de Bordeaux to Milan, and in 1998–99 he won the Serie A title.

 He was later loaned to AC Perugia, where he suffered a knee injury.
 He underwent another loan, with Olympique de Marseille, in 2001.
 Back in Milan, Ba won both the UEFA Champions League and the Coppa Italia during the team's highly successful 2002–03 season, although he was never a starter, making only 5 appearances in all competitions across the season.